 The surname Comrey was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland in the parish of Comrie. " The name is derived from a Gaelic term signifying 'Confluence,' used in this instance in reference to the junction of the rivers Earn, Ruchill, and Lednock near the site of the church of Comrie.
 Several traces of camps and fortifications, some of which have been recently obliterated by the operations of husbandry, connect it with the military enterprises of the ancient Romans. "

 Early History of the Comrey family

-Another 320 words (23 lines of text) covering the years 1446 and 1476 are included under the topic Early Comrey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Comrey research.
+Another 253 words (18 lines of text) covering the years 1446 and 1476 are included under the topic Early Comrey History in all our PDF Extended History products and printed products wherever possible.

 Comrey Spelling Variations

 Contemporary spellings of ancient Scottish names often bear little resemblance to the original recorded versions.
 These spelling variations result from the fact that medieval scribes spelled words and names alike according to their sounds.
 Comrey has been spelled Comri, Comry, Combry, Comerie, Comerbrie, Cumry, Comrie, Comrye, Comerye, Comerbry, Cromerbyre, Combrie, Combrai, Comrai, Comraie, Combraie, Combrey, Comerie and many more.

 Early Notables of the Comrey family (pre 1700)